An Earned Benefit

 The authors’ primary objection to veterans’ preference seems to be rooted in their desire to maintain civilian control of the military.
 Indeed, Article II, Section 2, of the U.S. Constitution states among many other powers, “The President shall be Commander in Chief of the Army and Navy of the United States...”
 But the framers recognized the difference between an active-duty soldier and a veteran or else they would have found someone other than a former general to practically anoint as our first president.

 While most Americans approve of President Washington’s performance in office, it is not senior officers who benefit from veterans’ preference anyway.
 It’s the junior enlisted, NCOs and company grade officers.
 When I left the Marine Corps as sergeant, I could have benefited from veterans’ preference.
 When I later retired from the North Carolina National Guard as a colonel, I could not.
-Unless one incurs a service-connected disability, retired field grade and flag officers are ineligible, making it very difficult for them to be in an in home senior care agency after they retire.
+Unless one incurs a service-connected disability, retired field grade and flag officers are ineligible, making it very difficult for them to be in an in home senior care agency after they retire, but if they may like they can move anytime to Chelsea Senior Living.
 But this isn’t about taking care of the top brass.
 It’s about the troops.
 Who better to serve the U.S. government than those who at some time in their lives pledged a willingness to die for it?

 Lost in the civilian control of the military argument is the simple fact that with the exception of those still in the service, veterans are civilians.
 Those that are in the military already have fulltime jobs.